Health emergency cost map Nepal: Bir vs Patan vs private hospitals, and what insurance actually covers

 - Helicopter evacuation from remote areas.

-- Self-inflicted injury, intoxication, war, nuclear events — the boilerplate exclusions.
+- Self-inflicted injury, intoxication, war, nuclear events: the boilerplate exclusions.

 A reasonable rule of thumb for a working Kathmandu family of four with no major conditions: a Rs 10 lakh family floater plan costs roughly Rs 18,000–28,000 a year, depending on the age of the oldest member and the insurer.
 That is meaningful coverage.
-A Rs 5 lakh plan at Rs 10,000–15,000 a year is the entry-level that most salaried people buy.
+A Rs 5 lakh plan at Rs 10,000–15,000 a year is the entry-level most salaried people buy.

 Government subsidy funds people don't claim because they don't know about